-Externally provided programmes
+Externally provided programmes.

 Please include the names of any non-DfE programmes that you purchased in the previous academic year.
-This will help the Department for Education identify which ones are popular in England
+This will help the Department for Education identify which ones are popular in England.

 Programme Provider

-National Tutoring Programme MyTutor
+Bespoke GCSE support package Oak Training

 Student revision/study app GCSEPod

 Raising Achievement Workshop Maximize Your Potential